 The Aska trails and South Fork Trail and Loop ride in the nearby Cohutta national forest just west of Blue Ridge are mountain biking trails that double as some incredible hiking trails.
 Of course, all of the mountain biking trails mentioned in the Blue Ridge mountain biking section are welcome to hikers, but the most popular hiking trails in Blue Ridge are the Benton MacKaye and Duncan Trails.
 These trails offer remarkable changes in terrain and some of the most beautiful scenery of the Cohutta Wilderness.
 Directions and a detailed description of each trail are described below.
+Also, the Fannin Chamber of Commerce has a great Blue Ridge hiking trail and access point map to consider.

 Benton MacKaye Trail